 The Five D’s to a Successful Sales Pitch

-Make the presentation look professional.
-Have a clear message.
+You want to make your presentation professional.
 Make sure the message you want to convey comes through to the audience.
-Spend plenty of time understanding your prospect.
-If this sounds easy, it’s not, but if you prepare properly your level of success will increase significantly.
+You want to be clear without throwing too much information at them and confusing to overwhelming your prospect.
+Be sure to spend plenty of time understanding your prospect.
+If this sounds easy, it’s not, but if you prepare properly, your level of success will increase significantly.

-If you want to become a top sales professional you must know your customers requirements prior to delivering the sales pitch.
-You must understand their areas of pain and discomfort.
+If you want to become a top sales professional, you must know your customer’s requirements prior to delivering the sales pitch.
+You need to understand their areas of pain and discomfort and how your product or solution can solve that problem.
 You should know their needs better than they do.
-Good sales people spend a significant time before the pitch understanding the audience.
+Good salespeople spend a significant amount of time understanding their audience before they make their pitch.

-Adjust your pitch to fit their requirements.
-Personalize the presentation; include their specific requirements in the presentation.
-The client will appreciate and recognize the extra effort that was put into the pitch.
-Remember you’re developing the relationship from the beginning; anything that sets you apart from the competition is a benefit for the long-term goal.
+Pay attention to the details.
+The most important details are specific to the prospect, so you should personalize your presentation to fit their requirements.
+The client will appreciate and recognize the extra effort you put into your pitch.
+Remember, you’re developing the relationship from the beginning; anything that sets you apart from the competition benefits the long-term goal.

 Be prepared to discuss what the competition has said about your company.
 You should know your shortcomings as well as your differentiators.
 Address your shortcomings before the prospect brings them up; diffuse the issue before it becomes an issue.